WIC Office San Diego

 - Children under 5 years old (includes foster children, grandchildren & children of single fathers)

-What can WIC provide for me?
+What else can WIC provide for me?

 Nutrition and health education: WIC teaches parents and caregivers of infants and children about nutrition, other health topics, and physical activity.